 http://jaeger.example.com:9411/api/v2/spans --data @-

 To explore the detail of traces and search for traces matching specific conditions, browse the Jaeger web service.
-For example, to find all catalog requests that took longer than a certain amount of time:
+For example, to find all catalog requests that took longer than a certain amount of time, browse to puppetserver: /puppet/v3/catalog

-For extensive details on deploying and using Jaeger, refer to the Jaeger documentation.
+For more information on deploying and using Jaeger, refer to the Jaeger documentation.

 How can we improve this article?